Things to do in London

 The Livery Hall's exquisite decor embodies the spirit of bygone eras.
 It features artistic retellings of Shakespeare's plays, laden with gold leaf.
 Grand pillars, ornate ceilings, and majestic chandeliers make it a popular location for upscale events and movie sets.
 The King's Speech, The Saint, and GoldenEye all feature scenes set in Drapers' Hall.

-The V&A Museum was developed by Henry Cole in 1852, like many of London's favorite buildings.
+The V&A Museum was developed by Henry Cole in 1852.
 It reflects the entanglement of artistic visions spanning countless generations.

 To the north, the V&A's lecture theater and painting galleries are exquisite displays of northern Italian Renaissance style, evidenced by brick, terracotta, and mosaic elements.
 In 1909, architect Sir Aston Webb set about transforming the museum.
 It went from a hub of manufacture into an embodiment of the interwoven nature of art, craft, and engineering.